EqualRanc/LazyEdited/ReadMe.md

-# Lazy
+# Lazy Edited Based on tdk1069's Lazy.lua

 Simple helper for farming XP/CP/Trash items.
 So far includes:

+  - Prioritizes defeating targets that have aggro'ed you
   - Always Turn to face Target, even if Trust Tank pulls away from you
   - Keep within 3Yalms of Target at all times
+  - Avoids terrain obstacles
+  - Ability to include multiple targets based on partial matches
-  - Weaponskill when TP available
+  - Weaponskill when TP available or at specified enemy hp
   - Ability to cast a spell whenever Recast/MP allows
   - _SIMPLE_ auto target system